corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/developing/durable-streams/java-client/java-client.md

 `PositionManager` can `get` and `set` position value as a `Long` value.

-You can have a custom implementation of the `PositionManager` interface. `DurableCursorBuilder` can use this custom implementation which you can assign to a build before the first durable query polling request is made using the `poll` method.
+You can have a custom implementation of the `PositionManager` interface. `DurableCursorBuilder` can use this custom implementation which you can assign to a build before the first durable query is made using the `poll` method.
 After the `poll` method has been called, changes can't be made to the `PositionManager`.

 By default `PositionManager` is initialized with `InMemoryPositionManager` which retains position value inside `AtomicLong`.